lukstafi/navi-parens/README.md

 Some _Navi Parens_ commands will misbehave if they are executed before a document editor is fully initialized.
 Specifically, the `Semantic` and `JumpToBrackets` modes require the corresponding initializations, while the `Indentation` and `Raw` modes are good-to-go right away since they only look at the text of a document.

-Whitespace-only lines are ignored in computing indentation scopes, which might leave to undesired behavior when you navigate out of a newly-opened line.
+Whitespace-only lines are ignored in computing indentation scopes, which might lead to undesired behavior when you navigate out of a newly-opened line.

-## Notes from a former Emacser

-Coming from Emacs, I appreciate and suggest:
-* Using the Breadcrumbs navigation (semantic outline) on top of editors.
-* Using the Go Forward `alt+right arrow` and Go Back `alt+left arrow`.
-* Mapping `Caps Lock` to `alt` (rather than `ctrl`) to facilitate using the above bindings.
+TODO: commandline to run tests.

 ## Release Notes